dossma/telegram-downloader/README.md

 Downloads all content from a Telegram channel.

 ## Motivation
-When you know a channel which continously shares interesting content, you may want to store them on your computer.
+When you know a channel which continously shares content of interest, you may want to store them on your computer.
 It is also useful as the channel (or the app itself) may shut down at some point.

 ## Usage